1.What is COVID-19?

 3. How does COVID-19 affect children?

 While children, including very young children, can develop COVID-19, many of them have no symptoms.
 Those that do get sick tend to experience milder symptoms such as low-grade fever, fatigue, and cough.
-Some children have had severe complications, but this has been very rare.
+Further, transmission among or from students is uncommon.

 4. How is Lancaster Baptist School responding to COVID-19?